akestoridis/mcdm/README.md

 [('A', 0.5671982017516887), ('D', 0.4737709007480381), ('B', 0.44023602515388915), ('C', 0.43979056725587967)]
 ```

-In addition, you can use the MEW scoring method, with the VIC weighting method, and the Linear1 normalization method with named alternatives as follows:
+In addition, you can use the MEW scoring method, the VIC weighting method, and the Linear1 normalization method with named alternatives as follows:
 ```
 >>> x_matrix = [
 ...
 [4,  5, 10],